precice/systemtests/docs/development.md

 ## During development of the test cases

+There is a `generate_test.py` script provided, that make is easier to generate all the necessary docker configuration files.
+Make sure to read through the generated files, make sure it suits your test case and adjust where needed.

 If something fails during running `docker-compose` due to communication problems or invalid input, the easiest way to debug is:

 1. Add a sleep timer (e.g. `sleep 1000`) after running failed command